 White mineral oil for veterinary uses including for treatment of external parasites, appear to have little negative effect on the animal or the environment, while being critical for humane treatment of some serious animal health issues.
-Public comments submitted to the Board prior to the Spring 2023 meeting were strongly in favor of relisting.
+Public comments submitted to the Board prior to the Spring and Fall 2023 meetings were strongly in favor of relisting.
 Mineral oil is shelf stable and very widely used.

 This listing covers its use as a topical parasiticide and external lubricant.
 Other veterinary uses are covered separately at §205.603(a).
+It was suggested that the two listings be reviewed in the same year.

-The Subcommittee finds mineral oil compliant with the Organic Foods Production Act (OFPA) and/or 7 CFR 205.600 and is not proposing removal.
+The NOSB finds mineral oil compliant with the Organic Foods Production Act (OFPA) and/or 7 CFR 205.600 and is not proposing removal.

-Motion to remove mineral oil from the National List Motion by: Brian Caldwell Seconded by: Kim Huseman Yes: 0 No: 5 Abstain: 0 Recuse: 0 Absent: 1
+Motion to remove mineral oil from the National List

+Motion by: Brian Caldwell Seconded by: Kim Huseman